minecraftforum/rules/rules/global/rules.markdown

     As a family friendly forum we censor all profanity, however the censor is not an excuse to still swear; all posts that contain any instance of profanity will be removed.
 Self censoring is considered profanity and will be treated as such.
+Any word used like profanity is also considered profanity, such as 'darn', etc.

 * __Bump Threads__